 Princess Louisa Inlet is one of the most beloved destinations in British Columbia’s Sunshine Coast, visited by enthusiastic boaters each year.
 Chatterbox Falls, at the head of the Inlet, cascades down sheer granite cliffs that tower thousands of feet over the Provincial park below.
 Some of the rock walls that surround the Inlet are 7,000 feet high, thousands of feet higher than Yosemite, and serves as one of the most spectacular fjords in North America.

-Much of Princess Louisa is a Provincial Marine Park, however, there are still areas that are privately owned.
-Thanks to the efforts of the Princess Louisa International Society and the BC Parks Foundation, private lots are systematically being acquired to preserve the Inlet in its natural state.
+Thanks to the efforts of the Princess Louisa International Society and the BC Parks Foundation, private lots were systematically acquired to preserve the Inlet in its natural state.
 In 2003, lands previously owned by the Weyerhaeuser Company were transferred to the Province.
 Funds from the Society, along with funds from the Nature Conservancy, and the Tula Foundation made the purchase of these land holdings possible.
 Bob Goff, a lover of the Inlet and best-selling author, purchased several large tracts of land and put a conservation covenant on the parcels to also help preserve this pristine area.

 Princess Louisa Inlet